-BCK Block checksum; default is no checksums BFS Buffer size; default is buffer size calculated by AAM FWB.
-First word address of the buffer: default is buffer address provided by AAM
+BCK · Block checksum; default is no checksums

+FWB First word address of the buffer; default is buffer address provided by AAM

 Two FIT fields, CPA and DCA, specify compression and decompression routines that are to be used with the file.
 Generally they should be set, or allowed to default to 0, at open time and not be altered until the next CLOSEM.
 Any change would risk causing an abort, except for two possibilities: